matrix-org/matrix-spec-proposals/specification/server_server_api.rst

-The list of join candidates is a list of server names that are likely to hold the given room; these are servers that the requesting server may wish to use as assisting resident servers as part of the remote join handshake.
+The list of join candidates is a list of server names that are likely to hold the given room; these are servers that the requesting server may wish to use as resident servers as part of the remote join handshake.
 This list may or may not include the server answering the query.